bingomanatee/numb/README.md

 #### `else()` chaining

 Alternately you can call an `else(fn)` hook to trigger when the test fails.
-Note, the else clause will also trigger on invalid data.
+Note, the else clause will also trigger on ifInvalid data.

 ```javascript